jonatascbarroso/filio/README.md

 #### Gateway

 Component to manage and protect the public API of the backend using load balancer and circuit breaker.

-#### Admin Server

-Discovery and management service of the system microservices.

 #### File Transfer Service